Ishmael Bernal

 Ishmael Bernal (September 30, 1938 – June 2, 1996) was a Filipino filmmaker, stage and television director, actor and screenwriter.
 Noted for his melodramas that often tackled feminist and moral issues, he directed many landmark Filipino films such as Nunal sa Tubig (1976), City After Dark (1980), Relasyon (1982), Himala (1982), and Hinugot sa Langit (1985).

 Widely regarded as one of the greatest filmmakers in the Philippines cinema, Bernal was posthumously declared a National Artist of the Philippines in 2001.

 Biography

 Born in Manila on September 30, 1938, Bernal was the son of Elena Bernal and Pacifico Ledesma.

-He studied at Burgos Elementary School, Victorino Mapa High School, and at the University of the Philippines where he finished his Bachelor of Arts degree in English in 1959.
-After graduation he worked with Lamberto Avellana's documentary outfit before proceeding to France where he earned his Licentiate in French Literature and Philosophy at the University of Aix-en-Provence.
-He received his Diploma in Film Directing in 1970 at the Film and Television Institute of India in Pune under the Colombo plan scholarship.
+He studied at Burgos Elementary School, Victorino Mapa High School, and the University of the Philippines where he finished his Bachelor of Arts degree in English in 1959.

+After graduation, he worked with Lamberto Avellana's documentary outfit before proceeding to France, where he earned his Licentiate in French Literature and Philosophy at the University of Aix-en-Provence.
+He also received his Diploma in Film Directing in 1970 at the Film and Television Institute of India in Pune under the Colombo plan scholarship.

-As an artist
+Career

+Artistry

-Bernal participated in the U.P.
-Dramatic Club while finishing a college degree and was fan of classical music including opera.
-During the 1960s, Bernal put up the cafes When It's a Grey November in Your Soul in Malate and Kasalo in Quezon City three decades later, which became the hang-out of students, journalists, poets, bands, theater and film artists.
-An active participant in the struggle for artists' rights and welfare, Bernal was also a board member of the Concerned Artists of the Philippines and the Directors Guild of the Philippines, Inc. Until his demise, he remained part of DGPI.
-This organization studies the role of film as an instrument of entertainment, education, and development.
+Bernal participated in the UP Dramatic Club while finishing his degree, and was a fan of classical music, including opera.
+During the 1960s, Bernal put up the cafes When It's a Grey November in Your Soul in Malate and Kasalo in Quezon City three decades later, which became a hangout spot for students, journalists, poets, bands, theater and film artists.
+An active participant in the struggle for artists' rights and welfare, Bernal was also a board member of the Concerned Artists of the Philippines and the Directors Guild of the Philippines, Inc (DGPI).
+Until his demise, he remained part of DGPI, which studies the role of film as an instrument of entertainment, education, and development.